iotmani/timeseries/README.md

 `python -m unittest`

+We use the following packages during development:
-It is highly recommended to install 'black' for standardizing and auto-formatting any code changes you make in your IDE of choice, along with coverage for unit-test coverage reports.
+*  'black' for standardizing and auto-formatting any code changes you make in your IDE of choice,
+*  'coverage' for unit-test coverage reports,
+*  'mypy' for static type checking based on type-annotations.

-`pip install black coverage`
+`pip install black coverage mypy`

 Alternatively, just create a virtual environment:
 ```